noynaert/act102handouts/02_Block_Elements_and_Text/02C_Text.md

   * [Unicode](http://www.unicode.org/charts/) supports most alphabets of the world as well as special symbols.
   * ASCII lives on as the first code table in Unicode, so ASCII is a subset of Unicode.

+## UTF-8

+UTF-8 works with Unicode and ASCII.
+It is an "encoding system" that solves a technical problem.
+We will not go into it in depth, but if you are interested in diving deeper, go to [https://www.youtube.com/watch?v=MijmeoH9LT4](https://www.youtube.com/watch?v=MijmeoH9LT4) for a short and interesting explanation.

 ## Back at the HTML

 Content in this section is also covered in the following references: